mhulse/grunt-html-boiler/README.md

 <http://localhost/grunt-html-boiler/prod/>

-**Note:** The production build's asset files are absolutely linked to the production server; hence the need to get the latest files there before previewing the production's HTML file and related assets.
+**Note:** The production build’s asset files are absolutely linked to the production server; hence the need to get the latest files there before previewing the production’s HTML file and related assets.

 ### Update production theme:

 Finally, in a real world scenario, you would update the asset path by updating the URL to your latest production build.
-For example, here's a simple PHP function one could use in a WordPress `functions.php` file:
+For example, here’s a simple PHP function one could use in a WordPress `functions.php` file:

 ```php
 /**